Quirktree/info314-website/docs/assignments/lab4.md

 ### Capture Instructions

-1. Create a [capture filter](https://wiki.wireshark.org/CaptureFilters) that will select traffic from TCP ports 80 and 443.
+1. Create a [capture filter](https://wiki.wireshark.org/CaptureFilters) that will select traffic from TCP ports 80 *or* 443.

 2. Launch a new Wireshark capture on your primary network interface with the capture filter from Step 1.